adrienjoly/telegram-scribe-bot/README.md

 You can troubleshoot your bot using [your firebase console](https://console.firebase.google.com).

-You can also run and test the bot/webhook locally using `$ npm run serve`, but it would be much more complicated to bind it to Telegram's API.
+You can also run and test the bot/webhook locally using `$ npm start` or `$ npm run serve`, but it would be much more complicated to bind it to Telegram's API.

 ## ToDo / Next steps